 In an earlier post, we discussed the concept behind color theory in the way it pertains to white, or negative, space.

 Color theory tells us that different colors work together – or don’t – for specific reasons.
-(For a more in-depth definition of color theory, check out this article from NYU.)

 How color makes us feel